 Do not click just because an email tells you to!

-- Does the From: address text say it’s from Duke, but the message seems to come from some other account?
+Does the From: address text say it’s from Duke or some other respected entity, but the email seems to come from some other account?

 If any of these are true, be suspicious.

 What do you do if you are suspicious?

 Duke email is now protected by ProofPoint's URLDefense system.
 All non-Duke links are rewritten so that they go to the URLDefense site first.
 This will help catch a lot of phishing and malware attacks (phishing is in pursuit of your personal info or access, and malware seeks to compromise your computer/device).
 But there will always be sites that sneak through, at least for a while.
 Suspicion is still key.

 After examining everything, you may conclude it is a phishing or malware email, or you may be unsure.
 If so, click on the Report Phish button that is available in every Outlook client.
 You will get a response confirming if it's a phishing attempt or describing it as safe.
 Use the "safe" report as guidance only, because the evaluation is done in automated fashion at this first stage.
 If you question the report or aren't using Outlook, contact the law school’s Academic Technologies help desk before you click: 919-613-7072 or firstname.lastname@example.org.
 You can also get assistance from the Duke Office of Information Technology service desk: 919-684-2200 or email@example.com .